Lakshmibhavaniyepuri/SuperSat/README.md

 📜 License

-This project is licensed under the MIT License.
+This project "SuperSat – AI Super-Resolution Studio" has been developed as part of an internship and is intended solely for academic and educational purposes

 🤝 Contributing